 First, mix all the wet ingredients together.
 Then, add in the dry ingredients including the pastry flour, baking powder, and baking soda, and salt.

 I like using pastry flour in this recipe as it leads to a light and fluffy cake.
-However, if you only have all-purpose on hand that works two.
-Simply remove 2 Tbsp of flour per cup of pastry flour.
-Here’s a guide from the Kitchn on the difference between each flour and how to substitute between them.
+However, if you only have all-purpose on hand just replace 2 tablespoon of each cup of pastry flour with 1 tablespoon cornstarch.

 Don't add the sprinkles until everything is mixed & the oven is preheated